By Talkwalker

 The Brand Love Index

-Talkwalker’s Brand Love Index is used to create a quantitative score that brands can use to see how well loved their brand is, and how they compare against their industry.
+Talkwalker’s Brand Love Index uses a quantitative score that brands can use to see how well-loved their brand is.
+Brands can use this as an industry benchmark.

 - Brand passion